Anti-diuretic hormone

 What is anti-diuretic hormone?

-Anti-diuretic hormone is made by special nerve cells found in an area at the base of the brain known as the hypothalamus.
-The nerve cells transport the hormone down their nerve fibres (axons) to the posterior pituitary gland where the hormone is released into the bloodstream.
-Anti-diuretic hormone helps to control blood pressure by acting on the kidneys and the blood vessels.
-Its most important role is to conserve the fluid volume of your body by reducing the amount of water passed out in the urine.
-It does this by allowing water in the urine to be taken back into the body in a specific area of the kidney.
-Thus, more water returns to the bloodstream, urine concentration rises and water loss is reduced.
+Anti-diuretic hormone is a hormone made by special nerve cells found in an area at the base of the brain known as the hypothalamus.
+The nerve cells transport anti-diuretic hormone down their nerve fibres (axons) to the posterior pituitary gland where the hormone is released into the bloodstream.
+Its most important role is to conserve the fluid volume in the body by reducing the amount of water passed out in the urine.
+It does this by allowing water in the urine to be reabsorbed back into the body in a specific area of the kidney.
+This action causes more water return to the bloodstream, increasing the concentration of the urine and reducing the amount of water loss.
+Anti-diuretic hormone also helps to control blood pressure by acting on the kidneys and the blood vessels.
 Higher concentrations of anti-diuretic hormone cause blood vessels to constrict (become narrower) and this increases blood pressure.
-A deficiency of body fluid (dehydration) can only be finally restored by increasing water intake.

 How is anti-diuretic hormone controlled?